Market study into retail fuel

 - the inability of previous studies to definitively conclude whether or not there is a competition problem in the market

-The Commerce Commission has made a number of recommendations aimed at improving competition in the New Zealand retail fuel sector.
+The Commerce Commission made a number of recommendations aimed at improving competition in the New Zealand retail fuel sector.